md-ash-dot/rpsls-game/README.md

 - Icons used for the game choice buttons. - [Link](https://icon-library.com/)

 ### PROJECT SUPPORT
-- I would like to thank my mentor Akshat Garg from Code Institute for his support, guidance and help in planning and building this project.
+- I would like to thank my mentor Akshat Garg from Code Institute for his support, guidance, and help in planning and building this project.
-- I would like to thank all the Code Institute tutors for their support, guidance and help in solving code issues, debugging and solving all technical issues faced in building this project.
+- I would like to thank all the Code Institute tutors for their support, guidance, and help in solving code issues, debugging, and solving all technical issues faced in building this project.
-- I would like to thank Code Institute for providing me the necessary lessons and resources to help me build my skill to build this project.
+- I would like to thank Code Institute for providing me with the necessary lessons and resources to help me build my skills to build this project.